Summary

 As for prior financings, again the recent secondary took place at $14/share, implying 30% downside potential if share price were to fall to support at that level (not saying it will).

-Moving on to competition, while I won't be touching on all players in this emerging field today, let's start first with approved drug Tarpeyo from Calliditas Therapeutics (CALT).
+Moving on to competition, while I won't be touching on all players in this emerging field today, let's start first with approved drug Tarpeyo from Calliditas Therapeutics.
 The company clearly has a head start on competition and is looking to take advantage of it (revenues grew by over 250% to $6.6M with strong interest from nephrologists, as unique prescribers grew from 111 in Q1 to 314 in Q2).
 Calliditas' management states that this is a testament both to the unmet medical need perceived by nephrologists for this patient group as well as significant interest from prescribers generated due to the strong proteinuria and eGFR data associated with their product.
 I believe Tarpeyo's successful launch (if promising trends continue) reflect positively on potential for Chinook Therapeutics and Travere Therapeutics to have solid launches out of the gate as well (deeper proteinuria reductions leading to superior outcomes for patients).

 Calliditas suggests that market opportunity in IgAN in the US consists of 130k to 150k patients with 50% of them at risk of progressing to end-stage renal disease (65% likely to progress to dialysis).
 Cost of dialysis is over $200k/year for commercial payers and kidney transplants can cost over $400k while not guaranteeing disease does not reoccur.
 Analyst estimates suggest Tarpeyo is capable of achieving over $1B in peak revenues.
 As for Travere Therapeutics, I noted above that the phase 2 DUET study achieved nearly 45% reduction in proteinuria versus 18% for irbesarten in primary and genetic FSGS patients.
 Ongoing PROTECT phase 3 study met its interim primary endpoint at 49.8% proteinuria reduction at 36 weeks (keep in mind it's a 110-week study).
 Likewise, Travere suggests that market opportunity for this indication alone is outsized (combined addressable patients of nearly 250k or so across US and EU for FSGS and IgAN combined).